'Will I be alive tomorrow?': Afghan woman photographer under threat - RFI

 The 33-year-old artist's latest exhibition was forced online after she faced threats for her work showcasing some of the nation's powerful female figures.

-High profile women including media workers, judges and activists are among the more than 180 people who have been assassinated since September -- violence the US and Afghan government blame on the Taliban.
+High profile women including media workers, judges and activists are among the more than 180 people who have been assassinated since September -- violence the US and Afghan governments blame on the Taliban.

 "We are the minority who are fighting, raising our voices.
 By killing some of us, they will force the rest of us to be silent," she said of the insurgents.